davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Ran into Wendy Farmer while I was hanging out with Kip and introduced them, forgetting it was Wendy who introduced me to Kip.

+Sold a lot of records to Toonerville Trolley.

 This was a wild year and yet it's hard to remember everything that happened and when.